GabeArnell/GradProject/server/API-Documentation.md

 Responses
  - Status 200: Successfull request.
 Response body is JSON data of the updated user.
  - Status 500.
 There is an internal server error.
 Contact the backend developer and give them this message.

+### Get Profile Information
+HTTP Method: POST
+> /api/view-profile

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Successfull request.
+Response body is JSON data of the user for normal users to view.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Tax List Calculation
+HTTP Method: POST
+> /api/tax-list

+Body is a JSON list of zipcodes

+Responses
+ - Status 200: Returns list of sales tax rates parallel to the zipcode list.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Get Seller Reviews
+HTTP Method: POST
+> /api/get-reviews

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Returns all of the reviews of a requested seller email.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Ban Status
+HTTP Method: POST
+> /admin/ban-status

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Checks if the user is banned from the app.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Ban User
+HTTP Method: POST
+> /admin/ban-user

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Bans a user from the platform.
+Must be an admin.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Unban User
+HTTP Method: POST
+> /admin/unban-user

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "email" String - The email of the user.

+Responses
+ - Status 200: Unbans a user from the platform.
+Must be an admin.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### add review
+HTTP Method: POST
+> /api/add-review

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "email" String - The email of the seller.
+ - "content" String - The review content.

+Responses
+ - Status 200: Adds the review to the designated seller if the user has purchased from them.

+### Delete review
+HTTP Method: POST
+> /admin/delete-review

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "writer" String - The email of the reviewer.
+ - "subject" String - The email of the seller.

+Responses
+ - Status 200: Deletes the review.
+Requires admin permission.

+## Analytics API

+### Earnings Analytics
+HTTP Method: GET
+> /api/analytics/earnings/:timespan

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+"timespan" parameter is "month"/"week"/"day"/"all"

+Responses
+ - Status 200: Returns JSON object for earnings by category.

+### View Analytics
+HTTP Method: GET
+> /api/analytics/views

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Responses
+ - Status 200: Returns JSON object for views by category.

+### Increase View on Product
+HTTP Method: POST
+> /api/analytics/viewed-product

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "itemID" String - The ID of the product.

+Responses
+ - Status 200: Returns the product's update information.

+## Product API

+### Add Product
+HTTP Method: POST
+> /api/add-product

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "item" Product Object - The new product.

+Responses
+ - Status 200: Successfull addition
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Edit Product
+HTTP Method: POST
+> /api/edit-product

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "item" Product Object - The product with the edited fields.

+Responses
+ - Status 200: Edit
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Delete product
+HTTP Method: POST
+> /delete-product

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "item" Product Object - The product to be deleted.

+Responses
+ - Status 200: Successfull deletion
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+## Cart API
+### Add Product to Cart
+HTTP Method: POST
+> /api/add-to-cart

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "id" string - The ID of the product to be added to cart.

+Responses
+ - Status 200: Successfull addition
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Remove Product From Cart
+HTTP Method: DELETE
+> /api/remove-from-cart/:id

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Required Body Values
+ - "id" string - The ID of the product to be removed from cart.

+Responses
+ - Status 200: Successfull removal
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Get Products In Cart
+HTTP Method: GET
+> /api/get-cart-products

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Responses
+ - Status 200: JSON list of products in user's cart
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.

+### Checkout Cart
+HTTP Method: post
+> /api/checkout

+Requires an authentication token from SignIn to be put as a header value named `x-auth-token`

+Responses
+ - Status 200: Successfully processed order of the cart.
+ - Status 500.
+There is an internal server error.
+Contact the backend developer and give them this message.